Keeping you abreast of the COVID-19 situation across our different bike resorts. Check out the latest updates below.

 MTB event updates

 On June 5, the Swiss Federation announced that from 15 June 2020, the borders between Switzerland, France, Germany and Austria will be reopened.
 Border controls with Italy were lifted on 3 June 2020.
-Entry restrictions from EU EFTA States and the UK will also be lifted on 15 June 2020.
+Travelers returning from Switzerland to the UK are not required to self isolate.